-New research from Diabetes UK finds that one in five people living with diabetes uses counselling from a trained professional to help them manage their diabetes.
+New research from Diabetes UK finds that one in five people living with diabetes uses counselling from a trained professional to help them manage their diabetes and mental health.

 In one of the largest surveys carried out by Diabetes UK, 8,500 people of different ages, ethnicities and backgrounds from across the UK shared their experiences living with diabetes today, and what their hopes and fears were for the future.